-Azure is a cloud platform from Microsoft and provides numerous resources in context on cloud computing.
-One of the resources is virtual machine.
-For example, a fully functional machine of your choice with the choice of your configurations and operating system could be created within seconds with just few clicks and you can access the machine remotely from anywhere with your secure credentials and do whatever you want.
-For example. hosting your web site, developing applications, creating production or test environment for your software, etc. Let’s see step by step how we can achieve that.
+Azure is a cloud platform from Microsoft and provides numerous resources in the context of cloud computing.
+One of the resources is a virtual machine.
+For example, a fully functional machine of your choice with the choice of your configurations and operating system could be created within seconds with just a few clicks and you can access the machine remotely from anywhere with your secure credentials and do whatever you want.
+For example. hosting your website, developing applications, creating production or test environment for your software, etc. Let’s see step by step how we can achieve that.

 Azure Account Setup

 If one does not have a paid Azure account, one could leverage Azure’s new account’s benefits of giving $200 credits.
 That means if you are new to Azure and want to play around with its free trial, you’ll get $200 credits that you can use to explore Azure.
 If you are new to Azure and do not have an account, follow the process I illustrate below, else directly login to your portal.

 - Open the Azure web site, i.e., azure.microsoft.com.